 Total U.K., Age 15+ - Home & Work Locations**

 **Excludes searches from public computers such as Internet cafes or access from mobile phones or PDAs.

-- There were 3.9 billion total searches conducted in the U.K. during the month.
+- There were 4.1 billion searches conducted in the U.K., more than in any other European country

-- 31 million U.K. Internet users conducted at least one search.
+- 31.2 million U.K. Internet users made at least one search during the month

-- U.K. searchers conducted an average of 124 searches per searcher during the month, or 4.1 searches per day.
+- U.K. searchers conducted an average of 130 searches per searcher during the month, or more than 4 searches per day.

 comScore, Inc. (NASDAQ: SCOR) is a global leader in measuring the digital world.
 For more information, please visit www.comscore.com/boilerplate